-You can create a table, name it, and add it to an existing database in SQL Server 2012 by using SQL Server Management Studio or Transact-SQL.
+You can create a new table, name it, and add it to an existing database in SQL Server 2014 by using SQL Server Management Studio or Transact-SQL.

-If you are connected to a Windows Azure SQL Database, the new table option launches a create table template script.
-To create a table, edit the parameters and then run the script.
-For more information, see Windows Azure SQL Database Overview.
+If you are connected to a SQL Azure database, the new table option launches a create table template script.
+Edit the parameters, then run the script to create a new table.
+For more information, see SQL Azure Overview.

 In This Topic